mnebuerquo/kproxy/README.md

 # kproxy
-A script for enabling or disabling proxy settings for your shell
+A script for enabling or disabling proxy settings for your shell when you are behind a corporate proxy.

 # Usage